famjean/R_functions_depository/Meta-Analysis.md

 1/ Function to convert tau and rho in r and to compute Fisher Z score.
 2/ Function to compute power
 3/ Function to perform meta-analysis with studies with missing data (mean difference)
 4/ Function to perform meta-analysis with studies with missing data (generalization)
+5/ Function to test variance between studies

 ---------------------------------------------------------------------------------------------------